drewbaker/wp-easy-theme/README.md

     /fallback.php <-- This file is used if nothing matches /work
-      page.php <-- This file will be used as the template when a visiting /work/ _foo.php <-- This file will be used as the template when a visiting /work/bar/ or /work/bar/ etc...
+      page.php <-- This file will be used as the template when a visiting /work/ _foo.php <-- This file will be used as the template when a visiting /work/bar/ or /work/boo/ etc...
       /baz/page.php <-- This is the list view for`/work/baz/`
 ```

+Pages work like the same as components, but they have `$post` automatically available.
+They are included into where `page_outlet()` is called in the `layout.php` file depending on the route.

 ### Site global layout